garagehive/garagehive.github.io/docs/garagehive-items-to-return.md

     ![](media/garagehive-items-to-return1.gif)

-    > **Note:**
-    >
-    > Based on the criteria stated above, the report opens a list of suggested items that you shouldn't have in stock.
+    {% include tip.html title="Note" text="Based on the criteria stated above, the report opens a list of suggested items that you shouldn't have in stock." %}

 3. You can now select the items to return by adding the quantity in **Qty.
 For Return** column and the respective **Vendor No.** or **Vendor Name** column.